-Our principal operations are located in Santa Clara, CA in a facility that is approximately 47,000 square feet and is leased through August 2009.
-Design, testing, research and development, sales and marketing, shipping, customer service and administrative activities are performed at this facility.
-We also lease office space for our research and development operation in Sophia-Antipolis, France.
-On May 1, 2009, we entered into a lease agreement pursuant to which we will lease approximately 52,000 square feet of office space in Sunnyvale, California for our principal headquarters.
-The scheduled commencement date for the Sunnyvale, California facility is September 1, 2009, and the term of the lease is three years.
-We believe our new facilities will adequately meet our current and foreseeable future needs.
+Our principal operations are located in Sunnyvale, CA in a facility that is approximately 52,000 square feet and is leased through August 2012.
+We believe our Sunnyvale facility will adequately meet our current and foreseeable future needs.
 For additional information regarding our obligations under leases see Note 3 to the consolidated financial statements contained in Part II, Item 8 of this Report.